faiface/blog/content/post/context-should-go-away-go2.md

 time and your library is *potentially* going to be used by a server application, you have to accept a context in those functions.

-This is how context spreads like a virus.
+That's how context spreads like a virus.
 What's bad about that?
 Let's recap:

 1. Go is a general purpose language.
 2. If a library is *potentially* going to be used by a server, it should accept a context.